IamKsNoob/mayorscan/README.md

 # mayorscan

-Mayorscan is a Bash script that adds simplistic options to running Nmap scans against a target or group of targets via CIDR notation.
+Mayorscan is a Bash script that adds simplistic options to running Nmap scans against a target.

 In order to use Mayorscan, first download by typing or copying and pasting in to a Linux terminal: git clone https://github.com/dievus/mayorscan.git cd mayorscan chmod u+x mayorscan.sh

-To run, type ./mayorscan.sh with an IP address, IP address with range (ex.
-0-254), or a URL
+To run, type ./mayorscan.sh with an IP address or a URL

 Mayorscan runs up to four different scans, including:
   Ping Scan